 Many people experience weight-based discrimination within the medical system.
 If you are denied medical treatment because of the size of your body, ask your medical team what treatment they would offer you if you were thin.
 You can take a support person to your medical appointments and you can seek a second opinion.

 How is healthy body weight measured?

-Your doctor will use the body mass index (BMI) and the size of your waist to work our whether you are in the healthy weight range for your gender, height and ethnicity.
-Your BMI is calculated by dividing your weight in kilograms by your height in metres squared (kg/m2).
+Your doctor will use your BMI and the size of your waist to work our whether you are in the healthy weight range for your gender, height and ethnicity.
 Work out your BMI.

 However, we know that total body size doesn’t necessarily impact health.
 Body composition (the amount of muscle and fat you have) and where the fat is on your body can be more important in determining health.